uswds/uswds-for-designers/README.md

 # USWDS for designers

-This repository hosts editable, open source [United States Web Design System](https://designsystem.digital.gov/) design files for government designers or anyone wishing to make use of the USWDS components or visual styles.
+This repository hosts editable, open source [United States Web Design System](https://designsystem.digital.gov/) design files for government designers or anyone wishing to use USWDS components or visual styles.

 With the release of USWDS 2.0, we've made some major changes to the way our assets are structured. **For now, these assets are only available as Sketch files for the Macintosh and as an Adobe XD file for other platforms**.
 These files have been tested with **Sketch 95.1** and **Adobe XD 56.0.12.6**.
-Please note that Adobe XD is no longer supported by Adobe and we are therefore discontinuing updates.
+Unfortunately, Adobe XD is no longer supported by Adobe, so we won't be making any further updates to this file.

-We encourage your input.
-Please leave any feedback as issues in this repo.
+We're interested to hear how these work for you — you can provide feedback by opening an issue in this repo.

 **Note:** The USWDS is investigating Figma support.
-In the meantime there are Figma design assets developed by the USWDS community.
+In the meantime, Figma design assets have been developed by the USWDS community.
 [Read more about these Figma assets](https://truss.works/blog/uswds-figma-library) or [view the Figma component library directly](https://www.figma.com/community/file/836611771720754351).

 ## :orange: January 2023: New components and icons (USWDS 3.3.0)